rooseveltframework/roosevelt/README.md

 - `cleanTimer`: Time in milliseconds to allow before considering files in CSS/JS compile directories stale and recommending running `npm run clean`.
   - Default: *[Number]* `604800000` (1 week)
-  - Useful time conversions to `milliseconds` to configure this param with:
+  - Useful time conversions to `milliseconds` to configure this parameter with:
     - `1 day`: `86400000`
     - `1 week`: `604800000`
     - `1 month`: `2419200000`